|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 |"There are many different universes, whereas life arises where the conditions are suitable."|

-Indeed, the anthropic principle in trying to answer the question "Why is the world built in the same way and not differently?" it implicitly offers the assumption of the existence of many differently arranged universes coexisting with our universe, which, however, are (at least now) fundamentally unobservable.
+Indeed, the anthropic principle in trying to answer the question "Why is the world built just like and not differently?" it implicitly offers the assumption of the existence of many differently arranged universes coexisting with our universe, which, however, are (at least now) fundamentally unobservable.

 Until recently, the idea